 Change the 1st paragraph as shown:

-Except when operating within a PSMP exchange, a STA that receives a PPDU that contains a BlockAckReq frame in which the Address 1 field matches its MAC address during either full-state operation or partial-state operation shall transmit a PPDU containing a BlockAck frame that is separated on the WM by a SIFS from the PPDU that elicited the BlockAck frame as a response.
+Except when operating within a PSMP exchange, a STA that receives a PPDU that contains a BlockAckReq frame that is not a Fragment Flushing BlockAckReq frame and in which the Address 1 field matches its MAC address during either full-state operation or partial-state operation shall transmit a PPDU containing a BlockAck frame that is separated on the WM by a SIFS from the PPDU that elicited the BlockAck frame as a response.
 A STA that receives an A-MPDU that contains one or more MPDUs in which the Address 1 field matches its MAC address with the Ack Policy field equal to Normal Ack (i.e., implicit block ack request) during either full-state operation or partial-state operation shall transmit a PPDU containing a BlockAck frame that is separated on the WM by a SIFS from the PPDU that elicited the BlockAck frame as a response. (#14323)

 Change the last paragraph as shown:

-If a BlockAckReq frame is received and no matching partial state is available, the recipient shall send a null BlockAck frame in which the bitmap is set to all 0s. (#14323)
+If a BlockAckReq frame that is not a Fragment Flushing BlockAckReq frame is received and no matching partial state is available, the recipient shall send a null BlockAck frame in which the bitmap is set to all 0s. (#14323)

+If a BlockAckReq frame that is a Fragment Flushing BlockAckReq frame, the recipient shall send an ACK frame in response.

 TGax editor: in the appropriate location within the TGax Draft, insert the following text and editing instruction: